Write an article

 There are many ways to set the article title:

-• the level 1 heading (which is only with one # hashtag) in the article (and it should be the first element in the article)
+#hashtag) in the article (and it should be the first element in the article) - setting the

 the priority level is title property > the level 1 heading > file name